 3. Search for someone you have a good rapport with

 Your architect is the person you’re trusting to design your dream home.
 You’ll be investing a lot of money not just in the project but in the design stage itself, and you need to be able to feel you can approach them about anything.

-When interviewing various architects for the job, one of the deciding factors should be whether you get on, and whether you feel confident enough that you’d be able to approach them about anything and it all run smooth.
+When interviewing various architects for the job, one of the deciding factors should be whether you get on, and whether you feel confident enough that you’d be able to approach them about anything.
+This will help it all run smoothly.

-A breakdown in communication can have a lasting affect on the whole project, so when choosing your architect make sure you can depend on them and that you’re both comfortable.
+A breakdown in communication can have a lasting effect on the whole project, so when choosing your architect make sure you can depend on them and that you’re both comfortable.

 When choosing an architect, it can make all the difference if they have previous (successful) experience of dealing with local planners.

 While planning permission for certain projects will always be contentious, regardless of whether your project is small and simple or large and detailed, it pays to have someone fighting your corner who is familiar with your planning authority — they will know what might or might not gain approval, they will have an understanding of the success rate of other projects in the area, and will have built a rapport with those deciding your fate.

 5. Stick to architects whose work you admire